new-guy/screeps-os/README.md

 ### Post RCL4 - More mining improvements <--------------- current

-- Print out the mining route's name next to the storage that it's delivering to, and the storage room next to the source
+- In the primaryRoom, print out the list of routes and the current #, tick consumption, and energy consumption

 ### Post RCL4 - Upgraders